 Though this celeriac puree may look somewhat like mashed potatoes, it doesn’t taste like them.

-Because celeriac or celery root doesn’t have the same starches one would find in something like a potato, you don’t have to worry about it getting all gummy when blending in a food processor.
+Because celeriac or celery root doesn’t have the same starches one would find in something like a potato, you don’t have to worry about it getting all gummy when blending with a hand mixer.
 It comes together beautifully!

 Is Celery Root Low Carb?